jbnicolai/koaning.github.io/koaning-blog/content/bayes-means.md

 Title: Bayes-Means Clustering
 Date: 2016-01-15

 The k-means algorithm is great, but people tend to always get into discussions on how to choose the parameter $k$.
 In this blogpost I will demonstrate a simple bayesian method to automate this decision a bit $k$.
-I won't be as bold to

 ## The task